Aditya733101/Number-Finder/README.md

 ## Features

-- **IDeveloped a phone number tracking application:** View the latest news headlines.
+- **I developed a phone number tracking application:** View the latest news headlines.
 - **Leveraged Truecaller functionality: ** Built with PHP, HTML, CSS, and JavaScript with a MySQL database.
 - **Streamlined user experience:**  Enables users to identify unknown callers and retrieve associated location data (if available in the database)..
 - **Responsive Design:** Enjoy a seamless experience on different devices.